macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 the reader familiar with only basic algebraic concepts following de la  Harpe's book  and a paper that improves on chapter VIII

+The first three chapters of the book are not directly relevant and we will skip.

 IV.
 Finitely-generated groups viewed as metric spaces
 - IV.A.
 Word lengths and Cayley graphs
 - IV.B.
 Quasi-isometries